Healthy Homes Assessment Rongotai

 Draught Stopping Rongotai

-If you can feel external air entering or the air is clear from a hole or gap, then it is likely to be a gap or hole that requirements sealing in the way you can.
-Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that let air into or out from your house need sealing.
-In the case of an open fireplace isn’t used it can create draughts.
-This must be sealed from.
-Property managers and landlords are responsible for ensuring that these draughts are stopped whenever imaginable.
+If you can feel external air entering or the sound of a clear draught emanating out of a hole or gap or crack, then it is most likely a gap or hole which requirements sealing in somehow.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit within your home need sealing.
+For instance, if an open fireplace isn’t being used, it can cause draughts and should be blocked off.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever imaginable.

-You don’t require to block holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for movement of the structure when the household gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
-We will check all windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building as the house warms and cools in order to let them be shut and opened, rather instead of being stuck.
+We will examine the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections